Dictation9/ChastiPi/README.md

 ---

-**Note**: This dashboard is designed to be lightweight and efficient for Raspberry Pi hardware.
-It uses minimal resources while providing comprehensive system monitoring capabilities.
+**Note**: This dual-dashboard system is designed to be lightweight and efficient for Raspberry Pi hardware.
+It uses minimal resources while providing comprehensive device management and system monitoring capabilities.
+The separation of concerns allows users to focus on either device management or system performance as needed.